segmentio/stats/README.md

 ### Engine

-A core concept exposed of the `stats` is the `Engine`.
+A core concept of the `stats` package is the `Engine`.
 Every program importing the package gets a default engine where all metrics produced are aggregated.
 The program then has to instantiate clients that will consume from the engine at regular time intervals and report the state of the engine to metrics